emjot/paperclip-globalize3/README.md

 ## Compatibility

-Currently, paperclip 3.x (>= 3.3) and globalize3 0.3 are supported.
+This is a maintenance branch for paperclip 3.x support.
+Currently, paperclip 3.x (>= 3.4) and globalize3 0.3 are supported.

 For paperclip 2.x support please use the 0.x versions of this gem.